-- Gathering all relevant and up to date information about the child. - Supporting parents to complete a One Page Profile - Arranging a review meeting.
-At the review meeting sharing the One Page Profile followed by information sharing, both written and verbal including discussion of all successful strategies, including use of visual communication, activities, behaviour management - Compiling or updating a SEND Support Plan / SEND Transitional Plan - Arranging a school transition meeting to discuss the child's current developmental needs, SEND Support plan, strategies used and any enhanced transition needs.
+- Gathering all relevant and up to date information about the child. - Compiling a Transition document - Arranging a school transition meeting to discuss the child's current developmental needs, strategies used and any enhanced transition needs.
 At this meeting, it is important to invite parents, school staff and any other professionals involved with the child.
 The focus of the meeting is to support the child's transition from your setting into school.
-If needed, consider having an additional meeting later in the term to review transition plans.
+If needed, consider having an additional meeting later in the term to review transition plans. - Arranging planned visits for the child to become familiar with their new environment during the summer term before formally starting school - Providing the child with a visual handbook which contains photographs of the school environment and the staff.

-- Arranging planned visits for the child to become familiar with their new environment during the summer term before formally starting school - Providing the child with a visual handbook which contains photographs of the school environment and the staff.
-The main aim of this transition process is to effectively prepare very young children for the changes ahead by ensuring that: - The physical environment is adapted to meet the needs of individual children - o The learning environment is suitable - School staff receive the necessary advice, support and training (if necessary) - o Inclusion funding is sought if needed to support this piece of work. - There is a smooth and successful transition into school for children with SEND
+The main aim of this transition process is to effectively prepare very young children for the changes ahead by ensuring that:

+o The physical environment is adapted to meet the needs of individual children

+- o The learning environment is suitable - o School staff receive the necessary advice, support and training - o Transition funding is sought if needed to support this piece of work. - o There is a smooth and successful transition into school for children with SEND

-If a child has medical or physical needs, it is important to work closely with parents/carers, health professionals and school staff; health care plans should be shared with school staff and health training may need to be arranged for school staff.
-Please see our additional guidance on supporting transition specifically for children with physical and medical needs here.
+If a child has medical or physical needs, it is important to work closely with parents/carers, health professionals and school staff; health care plans should be shared with school staff and health training may need to be arranged in good time for the child starting school.
+Please see our additional guidance on supporting transition specifically for children with physical and medical needs.

 For children who do not require an enhanced specialist transition, the 'Mind the Gap' work produced by the Improvement Advisors is a valuable resource.
-This can be found here.

 The School Readiness Toolkit is also about working together for a child ready, family ready, school ready community.
-The School Readiness Toolkit can be found here.